-People come from around the world to see the amazing Bryce Canyon views of these formations.
+People come from around the world to see the amazing Bryce Canyon views and capture the beauty with photos.

 The deep, narrow walls called ‘fins’ result from rain and snow melt running down the slopes from the rim of the canyon.
 Holes or ‘windows’ continue to erode into the fins, and when they grow large enough they collapse and create the hoodoo towers.